rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

-<p>Returns true if the device supports Motorola device capabilities.
+Returns true if the device supports Motorola device capabilities.
 APIs will indicate if the property or method is available on MSI devices only.
-You can use this property to help your application decide when to take advantage of advanced MSI capabilities.</p>
+You can use this property to help your application decide when to take advantage of advanced MSI capabilities.
 ####Access